 Once you have home brew installed you should be able to run the command

 This will install and compile macvim if you have the appropriate dependencies installed.
-If you install completes then you have everything installed as it needed.
+If your install completes then then you can stop right here and enjoy using macvim.
 However sometime you will be prompted with an error message asking you to install something or debug why it failed.

 When I decided to install MacVim via Homebrew I was greeted with this lovely error message.

-The solution was the tell xcode which directory its looking at for the build tools.
+The issue here was xcode's command line tools were not installed.
 If you do not have xcode already installed you will want to do so, its a very easy install via the mac app store.

 Then you run this command.